Deerskin (novel): Plot summary

 The following morning Lissar awakes with amnesia and flees with Ash to the mountains, where she finds a cabin.
 They stay for an entire winter, during which time Lissar miscarries and briefly regains traumatic memories of her rape, nearly dying.
 She is saved by a moon goddess who heals her wounds, grants her a white deerskin dress, and alters both Lissar and Ash so that they are unrecognizable; Lissar's hair changes from black to white, and Ash grows a coat similar to that of a borzoi.
 As another gift the goddess gives Lissar time to heal and to forget what happened to her, allowing her to once again forget her past.
 Lissar soon finds that she wants to be among people again and under the name Deerskin, travels to a small kingdom, unaware that this is the home of Prince Ossin.

 She is hired by Ossin to raise a litter of puppies whose mother has died.
 While she cares for the puppies she grows close to Ossin.
 Upon many calling her by the name "Lady" or "Moonwoman", Ossin tells her that the name comes from a legend of a beautiful princess who was raped and then abandoned the earth for the moon when her father dismissed her concerns.
 While telling her of the tale Ossin also shows Lissar a room filled with portraits of princes and princesses sent out to various kingdoms as a way of advertising their marriageability.
 She recognizes Ash, and then herself, but willfully keeps herself from remembering her full memories.
 It is only when Ossin proposes to her at a ball that Lissar is forced to confront her memories, at which point she flees back to the cabin with Ash and the puppies.

 After spending the winter recovering, Lissar returns to Ossin's city due to a compulsion and discovers that a wedding is due to take place that very day.
 She's horrified to learn that her father is going to marry Ossin's younger sister and confronts her father, revealing her true identity as his daughter and punishing him for his crimes using the goddess's powers.
-While she still has mental trauma stemming from the past, Lissar is now able to accept Ossin's love and to give their relationship a chance.
+While she still has mental trauma stemming from the past, Lissar is now able to accept Ossin's love and give their relationship a chance.